jnozzi/cocoadev.com/markdown/CheesyXOREncryption.md

-Here's a General/CheesyXOREncryption scheme, which I call a "scrambling" scheme, since I don't like suggesting this is some kind of secure encryption.
-This snippet originally appeared in the General/ProtectingResources page
+Here's a CheesyXOREncryption scheme, which I call a "scrambling" scheme, since I don't like suggesting this is some kind of secure encryption.
+This snippet originally appeared in the ProtectingResources page

 // scramble